vmware-tanzu-labs/educates-training-platform/docs/portal-rest-api/session-management.rst

 * ``workshop-invalid`` - Used when the name of the workshop environment supplied when attempting to create the workshop was invalid.
 * ``session-unavailable`` - Used when capacity has been reached and a workshop session cannot be created.
 * ``session-invalid`` - Used when an attempt is made to access a session which doesn't exist.
 This can occur when the workshop dashboard is refreshed sometime after the workshop session had expired and been deleted.

+Note that in prior versions the name of the session was returned via the "session" property, where as the "name" property is now used.
+To support older code using the REST API, the "session" property is still returned, but it is deprecated and will be removed in a future version.

 Associating sessions with a user
 --------------------------------